Wolox/tech-guides/nodejs/docs/node-standard-and-best-practices.md

 ### 6.7- forEach

-This function doesn't modify the original array.
-Allow execute the same function for each element without returning a value.
+Execute the function for each element without returning a value.
+The forEach function doesn't modify the original array.

 ```javascript